"I was not aware of the [low] uptake/participation rate and will actively discuss and encourage patients to participate." - Participant GP

 - We engaged with multicultural and Aboriginal stakeholders to support bowel cancer screening and community education through our Innovation in Cancer Control Grants.
-A third series of grants were awarded in 2019, including five grant to multicultural organisations and two grants to Aboriginal health and community organisations in NSW.
+A third series of grants were awarded in 2019, including five grants to multicultural organisations and two grants to Aboriginal health and community organisations in NSW.

 Improving access to colonoscopy in NSW

-- triaging and prioritising colonoscopy wait lists.
+- improved triaging and prioritising of colonoscopy wait lists.

 Providing the Participant Follow Up Function (PFUF) for bowel cancer screening participants

 - We continue to operate the Participant Follow Up Function by arrangement with the Australian Government Department of Health.
 This service complements the reminder letters and usual care provided through the National Bowel Cancer Screening Program.
-When someone receives a positive bowel screening result (meaning that microscopic blood was detected, which requires further investigation) they may be contacted by a PFUF officer who encourages them to continue along the screening pathway and have both a GP assessment and diagnostic colonoscopy.
+When someone receives a positive bowel screening result (meaning that microscopic blood was detected, which requires further investigation) they may be contacted by a PFUF Officer who encourages them to continue along the screening pathway and have both a GP assessment and diagnostic colonoscopy.
 This helps to minimise undue delays in diagnosing bowel cancers.

 NSW Cancer Plan initiatives for bowel cancer